 It is recognised that the local community have strongly expressed their concern for protection of the beach and the preservation of connectivity, supporting an elevated level of beach value.
 However, a limitation of the utilisation of per square metre metrics is that it does not recognise the variation that may arise in valuation between circumstances in which there is little or a lot of additional beach area and how this may vary over time.
-In particular, in non-use values are likely al (2017).
+In particular, in non-use values are likely to be relatively inelastic to changes in beach areas, while beach use is typically more elastic.
+For the purposes of the assessment, non-use values were only considered in options in which the entire beach area was assumed to be at risk, with the assessment focusing on lost/gained usage value associate with options protecting or enhancing the available beach area and associated activities able to be undertaken.

+2 For use values 90%:10% was applied to Pascoe et al (2017), Deloitte (2016) For non-use values 90%:10% was applied to Pascoe et al (2017).
 For non-use values for features other than beaches, there Pascoe valuation are solely used.

-1 For use values 90%:10% was applied to Pascoe et al (2017), Deloitte (2016) For non-use values 90%:10% was applied to Pascoe et to be relatively inelastic to changes in beach areas, while beach use is typically more elastic.
-For the purposes of the assessment, non-use values were only considered in options in which the entire beach area was assumed to be at risk, with the assessment focusing on lost/gained usage value associate with options protecting or enhancing the available beach area and associated activities able to be undertaken.